About FetchMasters and Our Approach to Dog Training in Denver, CO

 We believe animals are hardwired to use their behavior to obtain the things they want or need.
 While nature may punish an animal for doing something wrong (for example, getting too close to a porcupine), punishment is not the primary driver for animal behavior.
 Most of what an animal does of its own volition at any given moment is to obtain some sort of reward: food, safety, a mate, a desirable social interaction, a resource, etc.

 Some trainers espouse the Do-As-I-Say-Because-I-Said-It approach to training dogs.
 However, just as humans do not like to work for free, dogs (and other animals) grow weary of working without reward.
+Those who hold such dog training philosophies tend to create a fear-based obedience, which we do not like to do.

 Our Attitude Towards Punishment